United States Regiments & Batteries > Maryland

 1863

-March 28 Moved to Berryville, Va. and attached to 3rd Brigade, 2nd Division, 8th Army Corps, Middle Department
+March 28 Moved to Berryville, Va. and attached to 3rd Brigade, 2nd Division, 8th Corps, Middle Department

 June 13 Action at Berryville, Opequan Creek and Retreat to Winchester